 Online savings accounts are great because they usually have very limited administrative fees and require no minimum balance.
 This is perfect if you have very little money to deposit at first.

-I also have a Digit account for my travel savings and a regular Wells Fargo personal checking account.
+I also have a Digit account for my travel savings.

 The bottom line here is even if you feel broke as hell, go ahead and open up a savings account to get into the mindset of being a saver.

 Don’t worry if you open a Digit account with very few dollars to save.
 It won’t overdraft you.
 It’ll only make transfers you’re able to make.